 Institutional Accreditation Documents

-The University of St. Augustine for Health Sciences is institutionally accredited by the Accrediting Commission of the Distance Education and Accrediting Commission (DEAC), which is listed by the U.S. Department of Education as a nationally recognized accrediting agency and is a recognized member of the Council for Higher Education Accreditation (CHEA), www.chea.org.
+The University of St. Augustine for Health Sciences is institutionally accredited by the Distance Education Accrediting Commission (DEAC), which is listed by the U.S. Department of Education as a nationally recognized accrediting agency and is a recognized member of the Council for Higher Education Accreditation (CHEA), www.chea.org.
 This national accreditation helps ensure that the school has been carefully evaluated and has met nationally recognized standards of education.

 For more information, contact: